AvamNeupane/AvamNeupane/README.md

 # Hi, my name is Avam!
 I am a software engineering student who works on projects that relate to my hobbies!
 I've made a guitar chord detection app that helps me learn new songs and a crypto news app that keeps me up to date with the current trends in the crypto world!
+I also tinker with Arduino and anything AI-related.

 * 🌍  I'm based in Toronto, Canada
 * ✉️  Contact me at [avranck0@gmail.com](mailto:avranck0@@gmail.com)
 * 🤝  Open to collaborating on projects.